-According to the U.S. Bureau of Labor Statistics (BLS), all transportation inspector jobs were predicted to grow by 1% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), all transportation inspector jobs are predicted to grow by 2% between 2019 and 2029.
 This growth is considered to be below the national average for all occupations.

 Operations and airworthiness are the two specialization categories for aviation safety inspectors (ASIs).
 An inspector with a background in aircraft operations, perhaps a former pilot, is a good candidate to become an ASI in operations.
 An inspector with experience in repairing aircraft or aircraft equipment can become an Airworthiness ASI.